I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-getquerydata.md

 <p>If the query is completed, the driver should return S_OK; otherwise, the driver should return S_FALSE. </p>

 <p>If a driver supports <a href="display.supporting_multiple_processors#runtime-handled_multiple-processor_optimizations#runtime-handled_multiple-processor_optimizations">runtime-handled multiple-processor optimizations</a> and exposes a DDI version of 0x0000000B or greater, the runtime will call <i>GetQueryData</i> in a reentrant manner.
-The driver returns the DDI-version value in the <b>DriverVersion</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541724">D3D10DDIARG_OPENADAPTER</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-openadapter.md">OpenAdapter</a> function.
-When the runtime calls <i>GetQueryData</i> in a reentrant manner, one thread can execute inside <i>GetQueryData</i> while another thread that references the same display device executes inside of another user-mode display driver function. </p>

-<p>The Microsoft Direct3D runtime can call <i>GetQueryData</i> at any time after calling the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-issuequery.md">IssueQuery</a> function.
-The user-mode display driver should check the current fence value against the value that is stored in the driver's private query structure to determine if the query issue is complete.</p>

-<p>If the query is completed, the driver should return S_OK; otherwise, the driver should return S_FALSE. </p>

-<p>If a driver supports <a href="display.supporting_multiple_processors#runtime-handled_multiple-processor_optimizations#runtime-handled_multiple-processor_optimizations">runtime-handled multiple-processor optimizations</a> and exposes a DDI version of 0x0000000B or greater, the runtime will call <i>GetQueryData</i> in a reentrant manner.
-The driver returns the DDI-version value in the <b>DriverVersion</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541724">D3D10DDIARG_OPENADAPTER</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-openadapter.md">OpenAdapter</a> function.
+The driver returns the DDI-version value in the <b>DriverVersion</b> member of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddiarg-openadapter.md">D3D10DDIARG_OPENADAPTER</a> structure in a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-openadapter.md">OpenAdapter</a> function.
 When the runtime calls <i>GetQueryData</i> in a reentrant manner, one thread can execute inside <i>GetQueryData</i> while another thread that references the same display device executes inside of another user-mode display driver function. </p>

 ## -requirements
 <table>